alexramos/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 ##### Figure 1.
-German Traffic Sign data, example for each class
+German Traffic Sign data, example for each class.

 ![alt text][image4]